winitzki/lamonte-jexer-wikis/porting.md

    between the old and new mouse pointer rows, inclusive.

  * For a row that is updated, the text will be displayed first, then the image.
-Adjacent image cells are collected into contiguous blocks as you are seeing.
-These contiguous blocks are also cached, which is a performance boost.
+For performance, adjacent image cells are collected into contiguous blocks, and these contiguous blocks are cached.

 With the above stragegy, a sixel-supporting terminal is not required to ensure any images in its display are maintained or coherent in some